Jahia/provisioning-tutorials/00-start-jahia/README.md

 docker run -p 8080:8080 jahia/jahia-ee:8.0.3.0
 ```

 This will start a Jahia Enterprise container, with the default 30 days license.

 This Jahia instance will be available at http://localhost:8080

 ## What did we learn ?

-If you are new to Docker you learnt how to manually start a container, if you were already familiar with Docker you probably noticed that Jahia can be started very easily with Docker.
+If you are new to Docker you learnt how to manually start a container, if you were already familiar with Docker you probably noticed that Jahia can be started very easily.

 ## Next